Coder4916/The-CB-Suite/README.md

 #### 1. **Header**

-- The header will consist of a [main image](https://www.pexels.com/photo/set-of-modern-gadgets-on-table-5861322/), title and navigation bar.
-The nav-bar will include three nav-links on the right hand side that link to each site page.
-The header will occupy 100% width of the site.
+- The header consists of a [main image](https://www.pexels.com/photo/set-of-modern-gadgets-on-table-5861322/), title and navigation bar.
+The nav-bar includes three nav-links on the right hand side that link to each site page.
+The header occupies 100% width of the site.

-- The navigation bar will be fully responsive on all device sizes.
-On desktop view, the user will be able to see all nav-links, while on a smaller device, these will collapse to a [Bootstrap Hamburger](https://getbootstrap.com/docs/5.3/components/navbar/#toggler) menu.
+- The navigation bar is fully responsive on all device sizes.
+On desktop view, the user will be able to see all nav-links, while on a smaller device, these collapse to a [Bootstrap Hamburger](https://getbootstrap.com/docs/5.3/components/navbar/#toggler) menu.

-- The Nav-links will have a subtle hover state when the user hovers over each link, and include a [Bootstrap](https://getbootstrap.com/docs/5.3/components/list-group/#active-items) .active class to show which page the user is on.
+- The Nav-links have a subtle hover state when the user hovers over each link, and include a [Bootstrap](https://getbootstrap.com/docs/5.3/components/list-group/#active-items) .active class to show which page the user is on.

 #### 2. **Home Page**

-- The Home Page will include a title and sub-title to introduce the user, and a blog element to complement the site's game theme.
-The template will be taken from a base.html file within the CB-Suite package, and [Routing](https://www.tutorialspoint.com/python_network_programming/python_routing.htm) will be used to render the template in the browser.
+- The Home Page includes a title and sub-title to introduce the user, and a blog element to complement the site's game theme.
+The template is taken from a base.html file within the CB-Suite project package, and [Routing](https://www.tutorialspoint.com/python_network_programming/python_routing.htm) is used to render the each site page in the browser.

 #### 3. **Games Page**

-- The Games Page will contain all games that the user will have the option to review, each will be set within a [Bootstrap card](https://getbootstrap.com/docs/5.3/components/card/#about) housed within a [Bootstrap Carousel](https://getbootstrap.com/docs/5.3/components/carousel/#how-it-works).
-Information about each game will be stored in a POSTGRES Database and displayed using [Flask](https://flask.palletsprojects.com/en/3.0.x/).
-The page template will taken from a base.html file within the project file package, and [routing](https://www.tutorialspoint.com/python_network_programming/python_routing.htm) will be used to render the template in the browser.
+- The Games Page contains all games that the user will have the option to review, each set within a [Bootstrap card](https://getbootstrap.com/docs/5.3/components/card/#about) and housed within a [Bootstrap Carousel](https://getbootstrap.com/docs/5.3/components/carousel/#how-it-works).
+Information about each game is stored in a POSTGRES Database and displayed using [Flask](https://flask.palletsprojects.com/en/3.0.x/).
+The page template will taken from a base.html file within the project file package, and [routing](https://www.tutorialspoint.com/python_network_programming/python_routing.htm) is used to render the page in the browser.

 #### 4. **Reviews Page**